lmc2179/lmc2179.github.io/drafts/time_series_metrics.md

 These methods are a handy first pass at understanding whether something interesting is happening.

 Are you on track to hit your goals for the month/quarter/half/year?
+If growth remains in line with the X month average?
+If acceleration remains in line with the X month average?

 What group is causing the change? (link to decomposition post)